-Findacure is a UK Charity that is building the rare disease patient movement, in order to drive research and develop treatments into neglected rare conditions.
+Findacure is a UK Charity that is transforming the rare disease community to support patients, drive research and develop treatments.

 Findacure empowers rare disease patient groups to develop the skills they need to grow as organisations; whether this is in setting up a charity or foundation, or in developing medical research projects, or in supporting their members to improve their health outcomes.